etal/cnvkit/doc/reports.rst

 reported as a separate row for the same gene.
 If a large-scale CNA covers multiple genes, each of those genes will be listed individually.

-If segments are not given, the median of the log2 ratio values of the bins within each gene will be reported as the gene's overall log2 ratio value.
+If segments are not given, the weighted average of the log2 ratio values of the bins within each gene will be reported as the gene's overall log2 ratio value.
 This mode will not attempt to identify breakpoints within genes.

 The threshold (``-t``) and minimum number of bins (``-m``) options are used to control which genes are reported.
 For example, a threshold of .2 (the default)